 The Fender Rampart is an affordable valve amp that sounds and looks the part, with its retro looks and vintage tube tones!

-The amps from the new Vox TV Front range are also great for rockabilly, and, like the Ramparte, they rock that retro look with authentic vintage tones.
+The classic Vox AC15 amplifiers are also great for rockabilly, and, like the Ramparte, they rock that retro look with authentic vintage tones.

 If you're on a budget and don't want to buy a new amp, maybe a Boss FBM-1 Fender Bassman pedal could be the solution, to get the famous Bassman tone in stomp box format!